vishnuvishal-11/Vishnuvishal/DailyTask.md

            - Don't remove Jnev
            - find what is -u in the command of pushing the branch to github
            - Change dailytask file from other file to other .md file other than readme

+>*DAY 5* [9-MAY-2022]

+**TASK_GIVEN:**

+       - Compile the Program Correctly
+       - Contrust a sample maven project to parse java objects to JSON using GSON

+**FEEDBACK:**

+           - Use Mapof() function in streams to read more values in  collection
+           - Avoid typos in .md files
+           - Use space efficiently while coding